xtrf/xtm-connect-tmgmt-plugin/README.md

-## TMGMT LangConnector (tmgmt_lang_connector)
+## TMGMT XTMConnect (tmgmt_xtm_connect)

-TMGMT LangConnector module is a plugin for Translation Management Tool module (tmgmt).
+TMGMT XTMConnect module is a plugin for Translation Management Tool module (tmgmt).
-It uses the LangConnector API for automated translation of the content.
+It uses the XTMConnect API for automated translation of the content.
 REQUIREMENTS

 ---